Vogue Ukraine: Content

 In October 2018, The Calvert Journal named the best Vogue Ukraine cover in the magazine’s five-year history:

 Among the imagery produced during the five-year history of Vogue Ukraine, it’s the January 2018 cover which perhaps stands out the most.
 It features the South Sudanese-British model Alek Wek (her first-ever solo Vogue cover) shot on an LA beach by Alexander Saladrigas.
 Wek is wearing a voluminous yellow puffer jacket and glistering turquoise tights-boots, head-to-toe Balenciaga.
 The image is striking: partly due to the surreal mismatch of the outfit and the settings — palm trees and pale golden sand more suited to surfers and LA-natives on a leisurely stroll — but also because of the cutting-edge idea of beauty it projects.

 The December 2019 issue of the Ukrainian edition of Vogue unveils a project starring Olena Zelenska, the country’s First Lady.
 The photo shoot featuring an international team translated into a full-fledged magazine story with the heroine telling about her life in the new capacity, new obligations and opportunities, and fashion as a tool of cultural diplomacy, according to Kyiv Post.

+It has elevated brands such as Who Is It clothing.